espipj/TFG/documentacion/files/Http/Controllers/GanaderiasController.php.txt

      * all the elements in the Ganaderia model.
      * It check as well the role of the user in order to show the info it is allowed to see.
      *
-     * @param null $Ganaderia This parameter appears when we ask for a specific Ganaderia.
+     * @param integer $Ganaderia This parameter appears when we ask for a specific Ganaderia.
      * @return \Illuminate\Contracts\View\Factory|\Illuminate\View\View Returns the view of Ganaderia listing.
      */
     public function show($Ganaderia=null){